-Why you will love this recipe:Â
+Why you will love this recipe:

 - Kid's love these brownies!

 - Chocolate chips - adding chocolate chips to these brownies turns them into double chocolate brownies and gives them even more delicious chocolate flavour and sweetness.
-For a dairy free version use dairy free chocolate chips.
+For a dairy-free version use dairy-free chocolate chips.

-How to make this recipe:Â
+How to make (step-by-step):

 Step one: